-CHP-4960: Senior Honors Project (0-6 hours)
+CHP-4960 Honors Project (0-6 hours)

-A student-designed independent study for senior honors students, under the direction of a faculty mentor and in consultation with the Honors Director.
+A student-designed independent study for honors students, under the direction of a faculty mentor and in consultation with the Honors Director.
 The project may be in a student's major, minor or in another area of interest.
 A creative presentation of findings to the University community is expected at the conclusion of the project.
-Prerequisite: CHP-2960.
+Prerequisite: CHP-2960 and junior or senior standing.